 Effective January 11, 2016 the Company executed a Heads of Agreement ("Earn-in") with respect to the Ondundu Gold Project ("Ondundu") with B2Gold Mining Investments Limited and B2Gold Namibia (Proprietary) Limited (together "B2Gold").
-The Earn-In gives B2Gold the right to earn up to a 100% interest in Razorback Gold Mining Company (Pty) Limited ("Razorback") if B2Gold expend earn-in contributions across three consecutive earn-in periods.
-B2Gold currently hold a 25% share in Razorback.
+The Earn-In gives B2Gold the right to earn up to a 100% interest in Razorback Gold Mining Company (Pty) Limited, a 75% owned subsidiary of Westport Resources Namibia (Pty) Ltd., which is a wholly owned subsidiary of the Company ("Razorback") if B2Gold expend earn-in contributions accross three consequtive earn-in periods.
+On 18 November 2016 the Company received a First Earn-In Notice from B2Gold indicating B2Gold had expended the first US\$ 900,000 on exploration and was entitled to a 25% share in Razorback.
+The Company has analysed the expenditure details and has issued the first tranche of shares to B2Gold in Q1 2017.
 Further, B2Gold provided Forsys with a notice of Funds Expended on Ondundu on 11 January 2017.
-The submission advised that the Second Earn-In Contribution of US\$ 1,100,000 or cumulative spend threshold of US\$ 2,000,000 was met during December 2016 to enable B2Gold to go to 49% equity.
-The Company has reviewed and confirmed these funds were expended and expects to issue additional shares in Q4 2017.
+The submission advised that the Second Earn-In Contribution of US\$ 1,100,000 or cumulative spend threshold of US\$ 2,000,000 was met during December 2016.
+The Company is now completing analyses of the project spend by B2Gold and expects to issue further shares during Q2 2017.